MichielVanwelsenaere/HomeAutomation.CoDeSys3/docs/FunctionBlocks/FB_INPUT_BINARYSENSOR_MQTT.md

 - EVENT_F: output high for one clock cycle when a falling edge is detected on debounced input `BS`.

 METHOD(S)
-- InitMQTT: enables MQTT events on the FB: sets the topic to publish to and sets the pointer to the `MQTTPublishQueue`.
+- InitMQTT: enables MQTT events on the FB: sets the MQTT publish topic and sets the pointer to the `MQTTPublishQueue`.

 ### __MQTT Event Behaviour__
 Requires method call `InitMQTT` to enable MQTT capabilities.